bubkoo/hexo-toc/README.md

 ## Options

-All the options of [markdown-toc](https://github.com/jonschlinkert/markdown-toc), slugify function, and heading anchor options can be specified as follow in you `_config.yml`:
+All the options of [markdown-toc](https://github.com/jonschlinkert/markdown-toc), slugify function, and heading anchor options can be specified as follow in your `_config.yml`:

 ```yaml
 toc: